forivall/tacoscript/doc/SPEC.md

 All of the following syntax is optional, but is default, and is part of the core tacoscript "experience".
 Each will be implemented as a plugin that can be optionally turned off/on

 #### Phase 1 (Jan 2016)
-* [ ] sharp non-double arrows, multiline sharp arrow functions
+* [ ] "sharp" non-double arrows, multiline sharp arrow functions
 * [ ] Automatic `const`, `extern` to assign undeclared (global) variables. [(spec)](./auto-const.md)
 * [ ] Function calls without parenthises, with the `!` operator
   * `fs.readFile! "package.json", (err, data) ->`